Varshi292/RoastWear/Sprint3.md

 - Implementing unit Testing on Cart functionalities
 - Implementing unit Testing on Wishlist functionalities
 - Implementing unit Testing on all the upgrades small functions.

+- Integration of Go in backend.
+- Create API documentation
+- Create general documentation for backend
+- Improving error handling in user authentication.
+- Create backend unit tests for handlers
+- Implement the T-shirt customization feature.
+- Improve UI design based on feedback.
+- Enhance authentication validation and error handling.
+- More organized user data organization and retrieval (to set us up for shopping carts, past designs, and past purchases).
+- Fully remake backend with Go.
+- Add validation of empty input outside of backend.
+- Implement session management.

 ---